hindutva/hindutva.github.io/content/main/rivals/0-theism/secularism.md

 - This is then a universalization of a phenomenon of limited local relevance - "Were secularism to be seen as not only a product of the West, but also having characteristics that link it to the ongoing religious traditions of the Christian West, then its universal applicability would be questionable." \[[Mohr13](https://www.academia.edu/1549528/2_The_Christian_origins_of_secularism_and_the_rule_of_law)\]
 - Also note its close connection to modern reactionary epistemological atheism (../described [here](../abe-disease/zombie-cult/)) given its rejection of and scorn for pagan state ritual.
 - Poor background - Secularists and anti-nationalists oft come from a secular background deprived of a pagan national setup - as such they are more driven by prejudices and lack of imagination than solid experience.
+- *Lack of sympathy and loyalty* towards the interest of fellow pagans.

 ### Anti-nationalism
 Anti-nationalism is often found in Abrahamists since pagan states oppose their impositions, as well as in some pagans of Abrahamistic background (native or acquired).
 A prominent example involves western converts to shinto ("my green shinto rejects jingoist state shinto") or hinduism (yogis against hindutva).
-This problematic attitude sometimes arises from:
+This problematic attitude sometimes arises from the below (in addition to the common factors motivating "secularism"):

 - Basic misunderstanding - "A nationalist people are naturally a nasty people who are belligerent berserkers.
 A deified national spirit cannot be benevolent, friendly or subordinate towards other nations or bigger regions."
 - Conflict of interest - "A japan with state shinto, or an India with state hindutva result in strong states which can outcompete and harm the interests of my host/ native/ favorite country or culture."
-- Guilt
+- Guilt misplaced
   - How can one benefitting from "freedom of religion" (even theoretical equality!) granted by monotheist societies deny it to monotheisms in pagan nations?
 - Virtue signalling and marketing
   - "I am an enlightened being - not like those hateful white supremacist ultra-nationalists spoiling the name of paganism."